 Ed Rashin, CFO, Treasurer

 Founding board member and the Treasurer of La Cruz.
 He is a Forester and Forest Hydrologist.
-With Ed has been a technical advisor to the LCHPP project almost since its inception, working with Jose Luis Alvarez since 1997.
+With Ed has been a technical advisor to the LCHPP project almost since its inception, working with José Luis Alvarez since 1997.
 He was in the field on the project from 1998 – 2002 and from 2006 – 2010 monitoring the reforestation sites, collecting basic site data, evaluating overall site conditions and maintenance needs and program success.
-Ed prepared the maps and reports, including inventory of reforestation sites and participants in the program, helps Jose Luis Alvarez provide participants with technical assistance for tree planting and ongoing care and maintenance of reforested sites.
+Ed prepared the maps and reports, including inventory of reforestation sites and participants in the program, helps José Luis Alvarez provide participants with technical assistance for tree planting and ongoing care and maintenance of reforested sites.
 He was a founding Board member of Michoacán Reforestation Fund where he served for nine years, giving him 16 years working on this project and is the current CFO and Treasurer of Forests For Monarchs.

 Ms. Hoopes is the Secretary of the Organization, she is also on the education committee of the American Society of Botanical Artists and she is Co-Chair of the Exhibits Committee of the Botanical Art Society of the National Capitol Region.
 She is a Maryland Master Naturalist with a Bachelors degree in Art, Master of Arts in Teaching, and a teacher certification in Biology, who taught environmental awareness through art activities for 20 years.